Oldsmobile Cutlass Supreme: Fourth generation (1978–1988)

 The Hurst/Olds reappeared on the Cutlass Calais coupe for two years, first in 1983 as the black over silver 15th anniversary, and then as the silver over black 1984 model.
 Both featured chrome wheels, red striping and a high output Oldsmobile 307 V8 with 4 barrel carburetor, dual muffler exhausts and Hurst's then new three stick Lightning Rods shifter (the latter eventually becoming a magnet for thieves.)
 All Hurst/Olds were automatics.

 The Cutlass Cruiser stationwagon nameplate was moved to the Cutlass Ciera in 1984.

 The 1985 Cutlass Supreme was produced by Oldsmobile and designed after the Oldsmobile Calais, which became a separate model on the GM N platform in the same year.
 The rear-wheel drive Cutlass Calais was renamed the Cutlass Salon (taking its name from the upscale Supreme coupe and sedan that preceded the Calais).

 “ 5.0-liter V8 engine, available.
 The added performance that adds to the pleasure of driving.”
 The Olds Cutlass Supreme coupe and sedan were stock with a 3.8-liter V6, 2 barrel engine, while a 5-liter V8 engine was available at extra cost.

 Brougham Coupe and Sedan - Although very similar to the original Cutlass Supreme, the Brougham is slightly better equipped.
 It has the same exact 3.8-liter stock engine and 3-speed transmission, but has a divided front bench seat with individual controls and the choice of velour trim in five colors.
 Also includes a convenience group with lamps, visor vanity mirror and chime tones.
 To finish off the specialization of the premium model, Oldsmobile created specific Brougham hood ornaments.

-1987 was the final year for the rear-wheel drive sedan, and both coupe models received a restyled header panel with composite headlights.
+1987 was the final year for the rear-wheel drive sedan, and the coupe models received a restyled header panel with composite headlights (sedans retained the quad sealed beam design).
 A Buick 231 was the base motor alongside the Oldsmobile 307.
 For its final year, the 442 package was moved to the Supreme model.